 - Must be 21 years old

-- Be willing to complete necessary background checks, provide references and participate
+- Be willing to complete necessary background checks, provide references and participate in required training

 Pulaski County CASA works with children that are victims of child abuse and neglect and have been placed in the foster care system.
 CASA advocates become the voice in court for these children in order to find a safe, permanent home as quickly as possible.
 Hopefully, that means the children can return home, but many times, that is not the outcome and an alternative placement has to be found.
 Those placement options can include placement with a fit and willing relative.